cubarco/simple-chinese-search-engine/README.md

 ```

 ## Usage
-`genindex` is used for generating the reverse index file.
+`genindex` is used for generating the inverted index file.

 `cli` is the command-line version of this engine.